 Is bed rest necessary after Frozen Embryo Transfer?

-Bed rest is not always necessary after Frozen Embryo Transfer, but taking it easy on the day of the procedure is advisable.
+Bed rest is not always necessary after a Frozen Embryo Transfer, but it is advisable to take it easy on the day of the procedure.

 How soon can I resume normal activities after Frozen Embryo Transfer?